 the Isle of Wight, the home of the architect John Nash.
 There he produced a group

 of oil sketches showing Nash's neo-gothic castle as a distant landmark.

-During his stay Turner also made a large group of pen and ink studies, including the two shown here.
+During his stay Turner also made a large group of studies, including the two shown here.
 In these he noted the distinctive characteristics of the building, and the impact it had on the surrounding landscape.
 The sketches verge on the fanciful.
 Some include exotically dressed figures more appropriate to the middle ages than the early-nineteenth century.